 Choosing the right Linux distro

-I've always been using Linux on the side, mostly because you can get a tiny 13” Lenovo for 1/3rd of the price of a Macbook Air (Macbook Air starts at about $1500 in my country, while the Lenovo I'm typing on right now costed about $500.)
-I always just installed Ubuntu, since that's the thing that works.
+I’ve always been using Linux on the side, mostly because you can get a tiny 13” Lenovo for 1/3rd of the price of a Macbook Air (Macbook Air starts at about 500.)
+I always just installed Ubuntu, since that’s the thing that works.

 The thing is that I never really liked Ubuntu itself.
 It’s an OK distribution, and I would recommend it to anyone who isn’t familiar with Linux, just because you can get it working really quickly and there are no surprises on the way.